ekjotkaurm/FunVFPred/README.md

 **(ii) RF_5fold_cross_validation_aac.py -** Random Forest with 5-fold cross-validation divides the dataset into five parts, using four for training and one for testing in each cycle to enhance reliability.

+**(iii) ANN_aac.py -** Implements an Artificial Neural Network designed to classify fungal proteins using AAC features.
+The architecture includes dense layers with ReLU activation and dropout to reduce overfitting, ending with a sigmoid layer for binary classification.

+**(iv) MLP_aac.py -** Builds a Multi-Layer Perceptron model using protein sequence features.
+The network includes multiple dense layers with ReLU activations, optimized for distinguishing between virulent and non-virulent proteins.

+**(v) DNN_aac.py -**  Implements a Deep Neural Network using AAC features.
+The model architecture includes multiple hidden layers with dropout and activation functions to enhance learning and reduce overfitting during classification.

 ## FILES directory

 This directory contains all the output files generated using the codes available in the Feature_extraction, Feature_fusion, Data_splitting and Classifier directories.
 The outut files are below mentioned.